rizvi110/Tindog/README.md

 # tindog
-Tindog a dating website for dogs.
+Tindog a dating website for dogs